-The Alvera Mickelsen Memorial Scholarship is funded by CBE and made possible through the generosity of Alvera’s family.
-Each year for the life of the fund, CBE will award at least $5,000 in tuition assistance to women pursuing a graduate or post-graduate degree in a ministry field related to writing, preaching, youth work, communications, or pastoral or nonprofit work (must be a US accredited program).
+The Alvera Mickelsen Memorial Scholarship is made possible through the generosity of Alvera’s family.
+For the life of the fund, CBE will award at least $5,000/year in tuition assistance to women pursuing a post-graduate degree in a ministry, youth work, communications, or pastoral or nonprofit work (must be a US accredited program).

-To assist as many women as possible in 2019, CBE is raising funds to increase the scholarship amount and the number awarded.
+CBE awarded $12,000 in 2018.
+(Scroll down to meet the recipients!)
+To assist as many women as possible in 2019, CBE is raising $16,000 to increase the scholarship amounts and/or women awarded.
 If you share our commitment to empowering women in ministry, please make a generous gift today.

 “Receiving the Alvera Mickleson Memorial Scholarship is a tremendous help in finishing my studies faithfully and well.
 Both financially and personally, it is a reminder that someone else is cheering me on as I pursue God’s call.
 This award is an answer to prayer and I cannot begin to express how thankful I am.”